Home Vancouver Monthly Calendar Festivals and Events in Vancouver in 2023 BC Highland Games and Vancouver’s ScotFestBC Scottish Festival

-ScotFestBC: the British Columbia Highland Games is a Metro Vancouver Scottish festival that takes place at Lafarge Lake in Coquitlam.
+ScotFestBC: The BC Highland Games is a Metro Vancouver Scottish festival that takes place in mid-June at Lafarge Lake in Coquitlam.

 This article contains information about the following: